hamlibdk/HAMLIB-SDK/README.md

  At the prompts indicate which components you want to install or redeploy.

- For VC Runtimes, OmniRig, Git, MSYS2 and VS Code use --> Y/Yes or N/No
+ For VC Runtimes, OmniRig, Git, MSYS2 and VS Code use:

- For the Qt Install Selection:

-   D / Y = Default ( minimal set of tools )
-   F = Full ( full set of tools )
-   N = Skip Installation
+ --> Y/Yes or N/No

+ Qt deployment now just runs the Installer and/or Maintenance Tool and no longer offers a scripted deployment option.
+Use:
+ --> Y/Yes or N/No

  NOTE: VC Runtimes, Git, Qt and MSYS2 are mandatory to build JT-software.
+The Latest PowerShell is highly recommended.

- Enter Your Install/Redeployment Selection(s):
+* Enter Your Install/Redeployment Selection(s):

-(required) Latest PowerShell (Y|N) ..:
+ (recommended) Latest PowerShell (Y|N) .:
 ```
 - The latest PowerShell (i.e. PowerShell 7) is highly recommended as it has considerable performance benefits.
 Select 'Y' even if you already have it deployed.